-- 4.13.1 Floors in buildings shall be fire separations (see Figure 4.6) except if any of the following conditions are satisfied: - a) The floor is an intermediate floor within a firecell (see Paragraphs 4.13.3 and 4.13.4 for FRR requirement), or - b) The floor is the lowest floor above an unoccupied subfloor space, and complies with Paragraph 4.14.1. - 4.13.2 Floors only need to be rated from the underside (see Figure 4.6).
+4.13.1 Floors in buildings shall be fire separations (see Figure 4.6) except if any of the following conditions are satisfied:

+- a) The floor is an intermediate floor within a firecell (see Paragraph 4.13.4 for the FRR requirement), or - b) The floor is the lowest floor above an unoccupied subfloor space, and complies with Paragraph 4.14.1.

+4.13.2 Floors only need to be rated from the underside (see Figure 4.6).
 The FRR of a floor shall be that rating applicable to the firecell directly below the floor.